The Yang-Baxter integrability of the critical Ising chain: Commutativity of transfer matrices

-The new $\Gamma$'s satisfy all the algebraic properties of the Majorana modes, as one can verify easily.

-We are now ready to prove the commutativity of the transfer matrices \eqref{eq:transfer-matrix}.
 Let us assume that we have even $2N$ number of Majorana modes.
-First we notice that the operators $T_{\{a/b\}}(x)$ can be expanded as
+We shall come back to the case of odd Majorana modes later.
+First we notice that the operators $T_{a(b)}(x)$ can be expanded as